 If a relaxing day is what you are looking for then Clay Café is perfect.
-Situated in the beautiful Hout Bay area, with the mountains as your back drop.
+Situated in the beautiful Hout Bay area, with the mountains as your backdrop.

 Express yourself creatively and choose from the wide variety of already made pottery pieces.
-Then fun parts comes in when you choose your paints and begin your masterpiece.
-This is the perfect place for your little one to let their inner Picasso out and get as creative as they want.
+Then fun parts come in when you choose your paints and begin your masterpiece.
+This is the perfect place for your little ones to let their inner Picasso out and get as creative as they want.
 While your little ones are busy you can sit, and have a cup of coffee and relax.

 You can go to Hout Bay with the City Sightseeing Red Bus.